farice/ARShooter/README.md

 `Cannot invoke initializer for type 'SCNMatrix4' with an argument list of type '(matrix_float4x4)'`

-Please update to the latest Xcode beta (this error is a result of a syntactical change made in Beta 2).
+Please update to the latest Xcode version (this error is a result of a syntactical change made in Beta 2).
 If you insist on using Xcode Beta 1, then simply replace SCNMatrix4 with SCNMatrix4FromMat4.

 ---